 *It can be easy to go overboard when choosing gifts for your child and their family.
 We suggest bringing a backpack and using that to fill with gifts, which keeps the child from being overwhelmed, and also assists in giving the child an easy way to carry the gifts home without putting them at risk.

-What to Bring for Visiting Student Centres
+What to bring for visiting Child Development Centres

 Each trip visits a variety of Compassion’s programs, so it is important to come equipped with activities and resources to make these visits fun and memorable as well as a blessing to the recipients!